 - Backpacking Tent: Our backpacking tent is one of the best and packs down to 5.5 x 17.5 inches (14 x 44.5 cm) and weighs 3 lbs 2 oz.
 Whichever tent you decide on, it’s really important that it’s light and compact as possible.
 Some people forego having a tent altogether and sleep outside since you can’t backpack the Narrows if it rains anyways.
 I might be a little more high maintenance, but I prefer not being covered in dew when I wake up. ;)

-- Sleeping Bag: We both have REI Sub Kilo +15 sleeping bags (2 lbs / 0.9 kg and 7.5 x 15 inches / 10 L) .
-This is no longer available, but check out the newer versions.
+- Sleeping Bag: We both have REI sleeping bags.
 Pay attention to the temperature rating, weight, and compressed volume.
 You want warmer, lighter, and smaller.

-- Sleeping Pad: We have both the men’s and the women’s version of the REI Lite-Core 1.5 self-inflating sleeping pad, which packs small and is light (5.5 x 10.75 inches / 13.9 x 27.3 cm and 18 oz / 0.51 kg).
-REI discontinued the lite-cores, but they always tweak the newer versions to be better.
+- Sleeping Pad: We have lightweight sleeping pads, which packs small and is light.
 These are also optional, and our friends with us toughed it out, but we did get better sleep. :)

-- Walking poles: I have the junior sized ones since I’m petite, and Jacob got a rental walking stick.
+- Walking Poles: We have these trekking poles.
 They recommend that you rent walking sticks because yours might get dented up in the water, but mine did just fine.
-I think it also helped having two for balance when navigating through the rapids.
+I think it also helped to have two for balance when navigating through the rapids.

 - Water Bladder: We both have platypus bladders and filled it 2 liters to last us both days.
 We didn’t sweat much since it was fall.
 You can bring less and also bring a filter (see water filter tips below).